GoogleCloudPlatform/professional-services/tools/iam-recommender-at-scale/README.md

     [Recommendations Hub](https://cloud.google.com/recommender/docs/recommendation-hub/getting-started)
     and look at all your GCP Recommendations, not just the IAM related ones.

-## Step 5: Automate
+## Bonus step: setting up an Infrastructure-as-Code pipeline

-We are going to write another blog in the near future outlining some potential automation strategies with the IAM Recommender.
-Please make sure to check back for that soon.
-In the meantime, some ideas for how to automate IAM Recommendations is to run this script every day or once a week using something like cloud functions.
-Another form of automation could be to integrate the IAM Recommender with Terraform, a tutorial written on how to set that up can be found here.
+If your company uses an infrastructure-as-code solution for managing IAM, then you may want to set up a pipeline that allows you to use the IAM Recommender with something like Terraform.
+If this is interesting, check out this tutorial written on how to set that up.

 ## Conclusion